-Interest expense, net consists of interest incurred and amortization of debt costs on our loan from SVB, interest incurred on our PPP loan, interest accrued and amortization of debt costs with respect to the Exchangeable Notes and RLNs (through January 2021), interest earned on our cash and cash equivalents, which are generally invested in money market accounts and interest earned on our investments in marketable securities.
-Interest on the Exchangeable Notes is not payable until maturity of the instrument unless exchanged prior to maturity in accordance with the terms of the Exchangeable Notes Indenture at which time any accrued and unpaid interest becomes due and payable.
+Interest expense, net consists of interest incurred and amortization of debt costs on our loan from Silicon Valley Bank (SVB), interest incurred on our note received under the Payment Protection Program (the PPP loan), interest accrued and amortization of debt costs with respect to the 6.500% Exchangeable Senior Subordinated Notes due 2025 (Exchangeable Notes) and Limited Recourse Royalty-Linked Subordinated Notes (RLNs) issued in 2020 (through January 2021), interest earned on our cash and cash equivalents, which are generally invested in money market accounts and interest earned on our investments in marketable securities.
+Interest on the Exchangeable Notes is not payable until maturity of the instrument unless exchanged prior to maturity in accordance with the terms of the indenture governing the Exchangeable Notes (Exchangeable Notes Indenture) at which time any accrued and unpaid interest becomes due and payable.